chuanminglu/skills-getting-started-with-github-copilot/.github/steps/2-first-introduction.md

    1. Enter the below comment and press enter to go to the next line.
 After a moment, temporary shadow text will appear with a suggestion from Copilot!
 Nice! :tada:

       ```python
-      # Validate student is not already signed up

       ```

    1. Press `Tab` to accept Copilot's suggestion and convert the shadow text to code.